-Select melody. - Save Press the display key.
+Select melody.

-Yes Press the display key to co
+- Save Press the display key.

-Press the display key to confirm the settings.
+- Yes Press the display key to confirm the settings.

 The setting for all calls will not work as soon as you change the setting for an individual connection.

 Setting time control for external calls